 Seeds usually start to germinate within 24 hours of being sown.
 If you keep the soil moist, seeds should begin to sprout within 2 days.

-3. Can I grow vegetables indoors?
+3. Can I Grow Vegetables Indoors?

 Yes.
 One disadvantage is that you won’t be able to harvest your product until it has matured.
 Another drawback is that you may not have access to sunlight or fresh air.